Discreet Investigation Service

 If an email or computer warning requires you to submit information or call a telephone number, this is most definitely a scam.
 If you are unsure how to fix a virus, call professional IT support.
 Do not send sensitive information or credit card data via email as it is an insecure method of communication.

-Although there is no 100% way to prevent identity theft, other than going "off the grid," tips will help to reduce your vulnerability.
+Although there is no 100% way to prevent identity theft, other than going "off the grid," these tips will help reduce your vulnerability.
 At the end of the day, the less information you share about yourself through the Internet, the less opportunities there are for others to exploit your identity.
-Remember, there is more ways to get information on someone then just a birth date or social security number.
+Remember, there are more ways to get information on someone than just a birth date or social security number.